ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 1. Click the schedule to be deleted in the **Snapshot Schedules** frame on the **Details** page.
 2. Click the check box next to the schedule to be deleted and click **Save**.<br />

->**Caution** - If you're using the replication feature, be sure that the schedule you're deleting isn't the schedule that is used by replication.
-Click [here](replication.html) for more information on deleting a replication schedule.
+If you're using the replication feature, be sure that the schedule you're deleting isn't the schedule that is used by replication.
+For more information about deleting a replication schedule, see [Replicating Data](replication.html).
+{:important}

 ## Deleting a snapshot